-Before installing or altering any part of a septic tank system, the owner must have completed a Permit to Install/Alter a Septic Tank System Form (2MB).
+Before installing or altering any part of a septic tank system, the owner must have completed a Permit to Install/Alter a Septic Tank System Form.

 The system you install must be approved by the Environment Protection Authority (EPA).
-A full list of approved systems is available on the EPA website or see the list of local treatment plant installers below.
+A full list of approved systems is available on the EPA website.

 For larger systems serving multiple tenements, shops, hotels, motels, restaurants and commercial or industrial premises, additional permits or works approvals and licenses from planning authorities may be required under the Environment Protection Act 1970 from the Environment Protection Authority (EPA).

 Permit application forms should be fully completed, signed and returned to council with:

 We will reply with confirmation of any further requirements regarding your septic installation once your application is received.
 When all legislative components of your installation process are complete and an onsite inspection has been conducted, a permit to use your septic system will be issued.

 Note: The installation of the Septic Tank System must be completed within 2 years of the date of issue of the permit to install/alter.

 Applications for permits to install a septic tank system must be accompanied by a floor plan of the building or dwelling, along with a detailed site plan and a to-scale plan of the proposed septic tank system.
 An initial inspection of the site will then be held by the Environmental Health Officer accompanied by the owner or owner's representative and plumber in order to confirm the most appropriate system to be installed.

 A permit to install will then be issued, and any subsequent changes required after this time will need to be submitted in writing and may incur a $116.00 additional inspection fee and/or a $68.00 reissue of permit fee.
 A second/final inspection by the Environmental Health Officer will take place after your septic tank system has been installed but prior to the tank and effluent disposal system being backfilled and covered.